VIL

 Results

-• Internet of Things can contribute significantly to more efficient city logistics.
+• The Internet of Things can contribute significantly to more efficient city logistics.

-• For this project VIL had tested an autonomously working city micro warehouse using IoT-technology, in collaboration with imec and the city of Antwerp.
+• VIL had tested an autonomously working micro warehouse in the city using IoT technology, in collaboration with imec and the city of Antwerp.

 • The micro warehouse served as:

-• a mini distribution centre where suplliers could deliver their packages
+• a mini distribution center where suppliers could deliver their packages

 • the starting point of an ecological last mile (bicycle couriers, electric cars,…)